pivotal/docs-tap/app-live-view/install.hbs.md

 - For the `iterate` profile, Application Live View installs Application Live View connector package and Application Live View Conventions package.

-- For the `full` profile, Application Live View installs the Application Live View back-end package, Application Live View connector package, and Application Live View Conventions package.
+- For the `full` profile, Application Live View installs the Application Live View back end package, Application Live View connector package, and Application Live View Conventions package.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install Application Live View.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).